What you need to do if you're organising an event

 It's difficult for us to monitor the 50-odd social media accounts using WIT branding.
 If you're doing something worth communicating share it with a wider audience by sending the story to us to add to the website or send out to the media as a press release.

-2. Book photography
+2. Book and plan photography

 - Contact Educational Services for photos that can be used with web stories, photo galleries, and local press, for example.